Home

 Randall Zadar Miniatures

-Grape Eaters I and II an Early Milestone Piece in 1995 – 7/8 Inch Tall
+Grape Eaters I and II – After Francois Boucher – an Early Milestone Piece in 1995 – 7/8 Inch Tall

 Randall Zadar

-1997 Sleeper Awakened Painted in Color and Classic White – 1 Inch Tall
+Sleeper Awakened – After Bustelli – 1997 – Painted in Color and Classic White – One Inch Tall

 Randall Zadar

-The first thing I tried was some inventions based on a mechanical motion.
+The first thing I tried were some inventions based on a mechanical motion.
 At the same time, I discovered my love of antique classic cars, especially the 1948 Tucker Automobile.
 The Tucker Car was the spark that really started it all.
-Many of the early projects I made featured a Tucker, including some wood burnt plaques that I made featuring antique cars.
-One of these plaques of the Tucker, I showed to my Uncle, and he suggested I sculpt a Tucker out of wax and cast it using Lost Wax Casting.
+Many of the early projects I made featured a Tucker, including some wood-burnt plaques that I made featuring antique cars.
+One of these plaques of the Tucker, I showed to my uncle, and he suggested I sculpt a Tucker out of wax and cast it using lost-wax casting.

 Randall Zadar